idleberg/atom-language-nsis/README.md

 `NSIS: Show Version Info`            | Shows current version of NSIS `NSIS: Show Compiler Flags`          | Shows output of `makensis /HDRINFO`

+## Metrics

+With Atom's default [`metrics`](https://atom.io/packages/metrics) package enabled, this package sends anonymized usage statistics to Google Analytics.
+This is limited to the name of the methods called by the user.
+This helps me getting an understanding how this package is used.
+If you don't want this, you probably already disabled the `metrics` package.
+Otherwise, please do.

 ## License

 This work is dual-licensed under [The MIT License](https://opensource.org/licenses/MIT) and the [GNU General Public License, version 2.0](https://opensource.org/licenses/GPL-2.0)